UoM-Data-Science-Platforms/gm-sde/shared/clinical-code-sets/procedures/flu-vaccination/1/README.md

 # Flu vaccination

 Any code that indicates that the patient has had a flu vaccine.
-Can include codes for the procedure, the vaccine itself or any admin codes confirming a vaccination has been administered.
+Includes procedure codes and admin codes confirming a vaccination has been administered. **NB it does not include the flu vaccine product - see the `flu-vaccine` codeset**